 c.
 The 1940s

-8. Which culture Birthed the idea of the horn of plenty, cornucopia?
+- Which culture birthed the idea of the horn of plenty, the cornucopia?

 a.
 British culture